 The details are different in different states, but it is mostly universal that “lack of resistance” does not automatically equal “compliance.”

-However, what is true is that there needs to be some manifestation of a threat or a lack of consent to have any good chance of prosecution.
+However, what is true is that there needs to be some manifestation of a threat or a lack of consent to have any good chance of prosecution for sexual assault.
 This is where you have to prove lack of consent.
 But how would one do that?
 One easy way to show a lack of consent would be to deliver a swift kick to the crotch of a would-be abuser.
 Perhaps a nice slap across the cheek would be good if an unwanted kiss comes from a would-be abuser.
 If a would-be abuser pulls your pants down, it would be helpful to say “What the heck are you doing you creep!?” at any audible volume.
 But even a “Stop!” or “No!” at any point in the encounter would be good enough to demonstrate that this sexual encounter is not consensual.

 Unfortunately, some of the WORST evidence for a lack of consent is EXACTLY WHAT THE GUIDEPOST REPORT DESCRIBES HAPPENED in the alleged “sexual assault” by Johnny Hunt.
 Go back and read it and you will se that the “survivor,” right after allegedly BEING SEXUALLY ASSAULTED, has this conversation with her abuser: